fabiotosi92/SMD-Nets/README.md

 This repository contains a Pytorch implementation of "SMD-Nets: Stereo Mixture Density Networks" (CVPR 2021) by [Fabio Tosi](https://vision.disi.unibo.it/~ftosi/), [Yiyi Liao](https://www.is.mpg.de/person/yliao), [Carolin Schmitt](https://avg.is.tuebingen.mpg.de/person/cschmitt) and [Andreas Geiger](http://www.cvlibs.net/)

+**News!** SMD-Nets was featured on the [CVPR Daily](https://www.rsipvision.com/CVPR2021-Wednesday/6/) and [BEST OF CVPR of Computer Vision News](https://www.rsipvision.com/ComputerVisionNews-2021July/30/)!

 **Contributions:**

 * A novel learning framework for stereo matching that exploits compactly parameterized bimodal mixture densities as output representation and can be trained using a simple likelihood-based loss function.
 Our simple formulation lets us avoid bleeding artifacts at depth discontinuities and provides a measure for aleatoric uncertainty.